-Hybrid transports decouple the proof that theclient platform is physically close to the authenticator, from the transport of CTAP2 messages between them.
+Hybrid transports decouple the proof that the client platform is physically close to the authenticator or credential provider hosting device (CPHD), from the transport of CTAP2 messages between them.
 The hybrid transport defined here is intended to connect authenticators with cameras, typically phones, to a client platform.
 It involves both network communication via a service called a tunnel service, and BLE transmissions to show proximity.
-Atunnel service is a high-availability network service with a domain name known to the authenticators that use it.
+A tunnel service is a high-availability network service with a domain name known to the authenticators that use it.